Anoshka/Anoshka/README.md

 ## Hello!
 My name is Anoshka.
-I'm a software developer, with experience as a python programmer in the  aniamtion industry.
+I'm a software developer, with experience as a python programmer in the  animation industry.
 I recently received a scholarship to comlete my Diploma in Software Engineering, and am currently building a social media app for pet owners (Check it out here - https://pawdl.netlify.app/).
 I'm looking to work as a Backend Developer, and am open to collaborating on new projects.

 ## Tech Stack
 ![JavaScript](https://img.shields.io/badge/-JavaScript-F7DF1E?style=flat&logo=javascript&logoColor=white)